-Whether it requires a refresh or a rebrand, your brand needs to evolve.
+Whether it requires a refresh or a rebrand, your brand needs to evolve and change.
 Standing still isn’t an option, you know this.
 But how do you know what direction is right for you?
 What’s the difference between the two?
 And most importantly, what level of investment will it take to support either avenue of transformation?

 For answers to these critical questions, review the following 5 considerations: